Cars 3: Driven to Win: Gameplay

-When the player starts the game, the player starts with 0 Skill Checks.
-Skill Checks can be completed by completing the requirements on each one.
+When the player starts the game, the player starts with no Skill Checks.
+They can be completed by fulfilling the requirements on each one.
 If the player completes a certain number of Skill Checks, the player is able to unlock new events, characters, and tracks.

 Playable characters

 There are a total of 23 characters available to play as.
-Of these characters, 6 were available from the start at launch, and 16 are unlocked by fulfilling criteria related to Skill Checks.
+Of these characters, six are available from the start at launch, and 16 are unlocked by fulfilling criteria related to Skill Checks.
 The other character, Fabulous Lightning McQueen, was added via a software update.